Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Introduction

 Recently, deep convolution neural networks (CNNs) have been shown great success in many vision tasks, such as image classification, object detection, and image restoration.
-Dong \emph{et al.}~\cite{dong2016image} firstly proposed a three-layer CNN for single image super-resolution (SRCNN) to directly learn the complex non-linear mapping from LR to HR images.
-Since then the CNN-based methods have been dominant for the SR problem because they greatly improved the reconstruction performance.
+Dong \emph{et al.}~\cite{dong2015image} first proposed a three-layer CNN for single image super-resolution (SRCNN) to directly learn the mapping from LR to HR images.
+Since then the CNN-based methods~\cite{9044873} have been dominant for the SR problem because they greatly improved the reconstruction performance.
 Kumar \emph{et al.}~\cite{kumar2016fast} tapped into the ability of polynomial neural networks to hierarchically learn refinements of a function that maps LR to HR patches.
-VDSR~\cite{kim2016accurate} obtained the remarkable performance by increasing the depth of the network to 20, proving the importance of the network depth for detecting effective features of images.
-FSRCNN~\cite{dong2016accelerating} accelerated the network training by directly extracting features from LR images instead of interpolated images, which greatly reduced the computation cost.
-Yang \emph{et al.}~\cite{yang2018drfn} proposed a deep recurrent fusion network (DRFN) for SR with large-scale factors, which used transposed convolution to jointly extract and upsample raw features from the input and used multi-level fusion for reconstruction.
-EDSR~\cite{lim2017enhanced} removed unnecessary batch normalization layer in the ResNet~\cite{he2016deep} architecture and widened the channels.
-EDSR significantly improved the performance of SISR and won the first place in the NTIRE 2017 Super-Resolution Challenge \cite{timofte2017ntire}.
-There are more recent methods for SISR based on the work of EDSR.
-For example, Zhang \emph{et al.} introduced the Residual Dense Network (RDN)~\cite{zhang2018residual} to extract hierarchical features, proving the effectiveness of residual dense architecture.
+VDSR~\cite{kim2016accurate} obtained remarkable performance by increasing the depth of the network to 20, proving the importance of the network depth for detecting effective features of images.
+EDSR~\cite{lim2017enhanced} removed unnecessary batch normalization layer in the ResNet~\cite{he2016deep} architecture and widened the channels, significantly improving the performance.
 RCAN~\cite{zhang2018image} applied residual in residual structure to construct a very deep network and used a channel attention mechanism to adaptively rescale features.